 A hysterectomy is a surgery that removes a woman’s uterus.
 There are many different reasons why women turn to surgical removal of the womb.
 Depending on the goals of surgery, there are various ways doctors perform the procedure, and sometimes other organs are removed along with the uterus during surgery.
 These can include the ovaries, fallopian tubes, and cervix.

 Hysterectomy is the second most common surgical procedure that women undergo in the United States.
-The Centers for Disease Control (CDC) estimates that almost 32% of women over the age of 50 have had a hysterectomy.
+The Centers for Disease Control (CDC) estimates that almost 32% of women over the age of 50 have had a hysterectomy1.

 Why Does A Woman Have A Hysterectomy?